base/base/docs/specs/experimental/gov-delegation.md

 All write functions in the `GovernanceDelegation` MUST check if the users interacting with it have been migrated by checking the `migrated` mapping from its [storage](#storage).
 If a user has not been migrated, the `GovernanceDelegation` MUST copy the delegation and checkpoint data from the token contract to its own state.
-After copying the data, the `GovernanceDelegation` MUST update the `migrated` mapping to reflect that the address has been migrated, and remove the state from the `GovernanceToken` contract via a function that can only be called by the `GovernanceDelegation` contract.
+After copying the data, the `GovernanceDelegation` MUST update the `migrated` mapping to reflect that the address has been migrated, and clear the delegation in the `GovernanceToken` contract.

 ## Backwards Compatibility